prep and serving icon.Prep & Serving

 Texas Style Dalmatian Rub — Start with Simply Salt and Pepper

-Used almost exclusively on beef, it’s excellent for smoked brisket, short ribs, and tri-tip.
-Black pepper is universally known as a great pairing for beef, and the seemingly large amount of salt helps to accentuate bring out umami flavor.
+Primarily used for beef, this rub complements smoked brisket, short ribs, and tri-tip.
+Black pepper is universally acclaimed as a perfect match for beef, and the generous amount of salt highlights the umami flavor.

 The pair will bring out a deep beefy flavor, and during a long, low n slow smoke will work to create a desirable, deep and chewy bark.

-The important thing here is to use 50/50 coarse cracked black pepper and kosher salt BY VOLUME, not weight.
+The important thing here is to use a 50/50 equal amount of coarse cracked black pepper and kosher salt BY VOLUME, not weight.
 This is true for all rubs in the rest of this guide, so I will not mention it again.

 • 4 tbsp of freshly ground coarse black pepper